burlen/cat_tiles/README.md

 # cat_tiles
-some code to concatenate tiles of data in netcdf format
+This is a code to concatenate tiles of data in netcdf format from the Western United States UCLA Daily Snow Reanalysis, Version 1 dataset. https://nsidc.org/data/WUS_UCLA_SR/versions/1

 ## Build on Cori
 ```